-We may not know who the next Doctor will be, but we do know who will be taking over the reins of the show next.
-And let’s just say that he is well acquainted with our favorite Timelord.
+We may not know who the next Doctor is quite yet, but we do know who will be taking over the keys of the blue police box next.
+And let’s just say that he is well acquainted with our favorite Timelord and the T.A.R.D.I.S.
 This is the kind of news that really gets both hearts pumping!
 Dare I say, Fantastic!
-It was just announced today that Russell T. Davies will be returning to Doctor Who as showrunner in 2023!
+Well, put on your best bowtie and Fez, because it was just announced today that Russell T. Davies will be returning to Doctor Who as showrunner in 2023!

-?
-BREAKING NEWS ?
+🚨 BREAKING NEWS 🚨

 Russell T Davies to return as Doctor Who Showrunner to celebrate the 60th anniversary in 2023, and series beyond.
 BBC Studios are partnering with Bad Wolf to produce.

-— Doctor Who (@bbcdoctorwho) September 24, 2021
+— Doctor Who: Legend of the Sea Devils (@bbcdoctorwho) September 24, 2021

 It seems fitting to have him return for such a big year for the science fiction classic show, as he is the father of “NuWho.”
-Russell T. Davies helped usher in the revival of Doctor Who back onto the screen after it had sat in a hiatus after the 1996 made-for-tv movie garnered little success and made the distribution of the show very complicated.
+Russell T. Davies helped usher in the revival of Doctor Who back onto the screen after it had sat in a hiatus following the 1996 made-for-tv movie garnered little success and made the distribution of the show very complicated.

 Source: Doctor Who News